James Bond Casting Is Finally Underway as Amazon Hires Nina Gold to Find the Next 007

-Amazon MGM Studios has tapped British casting director Nina Gold to find the actor that will play James Bond, TheWrap has learned.
+Amazon MGM Studios has tapped British casting director Nina Gold to find the actor who will play James Bond, TheWrap has learned.

-“The search for the next James Bond is underway, a spokesperson for Amazon MGM Studios said in a statement.
+“The search for the next James Bond is underway,” a spokesperson for Amazon MGM Studios said in a Thursday statement.
 “While we don’t plan to comment on specific details during the casting process, we’re excited to share more news with 007 fans as soon as the time is right.”

 “Dune” filmmaker Denis Villeneuve is attached to direct.